not-navyblue/UnHax/README.md

 # UnHax
 An overpowered, building-based cheat mod for UnCiv.
 Really, that's it.<br>
-No "Sandbox" difficulty or overpowered nations included.
+No "Sandbox" difficulty or overpowered nations included, but either from another mod can work just fine.
 Human players can directly access the cheat buildings for free, while anyone, including the AI Civs, can also utilize the original method of obtaining it.
 (Please read the **Base** building's Civilopedia entry on how to do the original method.)<br>

 Fair warning: Use at your own risk as this mod *can* ruin your experience.<br>
 If it did, then... what did you expect?
 It's a cheat mod, after all lol